-When buying or making a new guitar, you make a choice regarding its headstock.
+When buying a new or used guitar (or even making a new guitar), you make a choice regarding its headstock.
 A headstock is an important component of the instrument.
 It does not only serve as a support for the tuners but also affects the overall sound.
 There are several ways to construct a headstock.
 Choosing the right one naturally makes a difference in the aesthetics and performance of the guitar.

 One of the varieties of guitar in terms of the headstock is the reverse headstock.
 While they are not so popular among guitarists, a lot of players are obsessed with this kind of instrument for its unique feel and advantages as opposed to the conventional headstock.
 In this guide, let us try to learn more about reverse headstock guitars.